kyleedwardbradley/precursordenoise/README.md

 # precursordenoise
-This repository contains code supporting a rapid re-analysis of data published in Bletery, Q. and Nocquet, J.M.
+This repository contains code supporting a re-analysis of data published in Bletery, Q. and Nocquet, J.M.
 (2023).
 The precursory phase of large earthquakes.
 Science 381, 297-301.
 DOI:10.1126/science.adg2565

 The re-analysis blog post is here: https://earthquakeinsights.substack.com/p/earthquake-precursors-not-so-fast